Analyzing Cancer Patients' Experiences with Embedding-based Topic Modeling and LLMs: Pilot-study and Optimizing Topic Models

 \subsection{Data Preprocessing}

-As stated in Section \ref{sec:dataset}, the source data consists of 13 anonymized cancer patient interviews stored as \texttt{docx} files, which contain speaker labels (P for patient, N for ``loved one", and O for the interviewer), structural markings such as headers and internal identifiers, as well as marks of orality, such as stutters in speech and repetitions.
+As stated in Section \ref{sec:dataset}, the source data consists of 13 anonymized cancer patient interviews stored as \texttt{docx} files, which contain speaker labels (P for patient, N for the significant other, and O for the interviewer), structural markings such as headers and internal identifiers, as well as marks of orality, such as disfluencies and repetitions.
 Our preprocessing pipeline is listed in Table~\ref{tab:preprocessing} with examples, including conversation to plain text conversion, document translation, speaker label removal, section header removal, contraction expansion, and removing custom stop words list.

-For model development and pilot-testing, we first apply each model to a single preprocessed storytelling interview (I0) and test various configurations to explore how different parameter choices and data representations influence the quality and interoperability of the resulting topics, detailed in next sections separately for two neural models.
+For model development and pilot-testing, we first apply each model to a single preprocessed interview (I0) and test various configurations to explore how different parameter choices and data representations influence the quality and interoperability of the resulting topics, detailed in next sections separately for two neural models.